nss-nightclass-projects/exercise-vault/REACT_cat_cafe.md

 ### Trade Cats
 * As an authenticated user I should be able to move a Cat from one Cafe to another
   * When viewing a Cafe there should be a "move" button, which displays a list of Cafes this cat can be moved to.
 The UI/UX is up to you

+## Double Bonus

+### User Profile
+* As an authenticated user I should be able to click my photo in the top nav and see my profile
+* That profile should have my name, email address, and a preferred username
+* If the fields haven't been filled out by me, they should be prepopulated for me
+* I should be able to edit the Name and Username fields
+* On saving the edit those changes should persist across logins